 “Excessive alcohol use is responsible for more than 95,000 deaths in the United States each year, or 261 deaths per day.
 These deaths shorten the lives of those who die by an average of almost 29 years, for a total of 2.8 million years of potential life lost.”- Centers for Disease Control and Prevention

 When someone decides to get sober or becomes “sober curious,” it is hard to push past the temptations surrounding them.
 Constantly being encouraged to drink at holiday functions, celebrations, and events take more than willpower; it takes discipline, self-respect, and absolute courage to say “no” to pushy friends, family members, and co-workers.
-Choosing to get sober in a culture obsessed with drinking and involving alcohol in so many activities can feel overwhelming to someone new to sobriety.
+In addition, choosing to get sober in a culture obsessed with drinking and involving alcohol in many activities can feel overwhelming to someone new to sobriety.

-Many people don’t understand why a person would not want to drink at a gathering and why they would prefer to have sparkling water or a non-alcoholic spritzer instead of beer, wine, or a cocktail.
-The truth is that people who prioritize their sobriety over an evening of intoxicating decision making, potentially destructive behavior, and let’s not forget to mention causing damage to their bodies- are displaying self-respect.
-They are caring for themselves and protecting their own livelihood, all in the simple answer of, “No, thank you.
+Many people don’t understand why a person would not want to drink at a gathering and prefer sparkling water or a non-alcoholic spritzer instead of beer, wine, or a cocktail.
+The truth is that people who prioritize their sobriety over an evening of intoxicating decision making, potentially destructive behavior, and, let’s not forget to mention causing damage to their bodies- are displaying self-respect.
+They are caring for themselves and protecting their livelihood, all in the simple answer of, “No, thank you.
 I don’t want a drink.”

-It takes a great deal of strength for people, especially those who are newly sober, to say “No” when offered a cocktail at a crowded function or a holiday get-together.
-If you know the person is newly sober or has mentioned that they want to get sober, the polite and respectable thing is to offer any non-alcoholic beverage instead.
+It takes a great deal of strength for people, especially newly sober ones, to say “No” when offered a cocktail at a crowded function or a holiday get-together.
+However, suppose you know the person is newly sober or has mentioned that they want to get sober.
+In that case, the polite and respectable thing is to offer any non-alcoholic beverage instead.
 Do not even tempt them.

 Unfortunately, we live in a culture where if you don’t have a drink or join in on what everyone else is doing, people look at you funny or ask you many questions about why you’re not drinking.
 The answer should be simple, “I don’t want to.”
 Sure, you could elaborate, but why should you?
 Alcohol is the only drug you are questioned about why you’re not taking it.
 Isn’t that weird?
 I think so too.

 If you feel alone in your struggle to get and stay sober, know that you are not.
 There are millions of people just like you who are experiencing the same or similar challenges.
-It’s important not to isolate yourself but to stay connected to like-minded individuals who support you and listen to what you need to stay on the healing path of sobriety.
+Therefore, it’s important not to isolate yourself but to stay connected to like-minded individuals who support you and listen to what you need to remain in the healing path of sobriety.